Oscaralsa/Puzzle-challenge/README.md

 ### Prerequisites

 To be able to run this application you must need to install Node.js 12.0.0 or newer.
-Additionally, You must specify several enviroment variables to be able to connect to your PostgreSQL database.
+Additionally, if you want to connect to an external database, you must specify several enviroment variables to be able to connect to your PostgreSQL database, if you want to connect to heroku postgres, use the DATABASE_URL env var.
 (This credentials can be found in your console).
 Also the secret key to build the Json Web Token authentication for authentication.
 If you want the API to send emails after a registration, you must provide the gmail address and password, also you must to enable less secure application configuration in your gmail account.